th2-net/th2-docs/content/common/cookbook/config-api.md

 hide: false
 ---

 The following page contains information about working with API routes in order to get templates for th2 configuration files.
-In order to better understand basic principles with working with API routes, we recommend reading about [query strings](https://en.wikipedia.org/wiki/Query_string).
+In order to better understand basic principles of working with API routes, we recommend to read about [query strings](https://en.wikipedia.org/wiki/Query_string).

 <!--more-->